a5creel/atus_travel_cost/README.md

 ## Data Wrangle

 ### Step One
 Used 01.activity_codes_cleaning.R to get CSVs of activity codes that indicates if a code is outdoor recreation or indoor leisure.
 I cleaned the files from the provided code book in R then went through each activity by hand and indicated if an activity was indoor leisure or outdoor recreation.
 CSVs in raw_data/activity_codes/raw/ are output from R script.
 Excel files in raw_data/activity_codes/hand_edited/ are where I did the coding.
+Final cleaned dataset is "clean_data/my_codes.csv"

 Outdoor rec: